DiceDB/docs/src/content/docs/commands/LPUSH.md

 ---
 title: LPUSH
-description: Documentation for the Redis command LPUSH
+description: Documentation for the DiceDB command LPUSH
 ---

-# DiceDB Command: LPUSH

-## Overview

 The `LPUSH` command is used to insert one or multiple values at the head (left) of a list stored at a specified key.
 If the key does not exist, a new list is created before performing the push operations.
 If the key exists but is not a list, an error is returned.